 Sir Edward Heath (1916-2005)

 Like the contemporaneous band-leader of the same name, Ted Heath was an expert conductor, not to mention a first-class yachtsman.
 His metier, however, was politics.
 The son of a carpenter and a maid in Broadstairs, he attended Chatham House Grammar School before going to Oxford.
 His origins revealed themselves in his accent, a mangled version of received pronunciation that sounded as unnatural as did his French.
 He remained an MP for 51 years, for Bexley and Sidcup, and became Tory Party leader in 1965.
 For a decade, he and Harold Wilson looked a pastiche of the Disraeli-Gladstone double act.
 As Prime Minister in 1970-4, ‘Grocer Heath’ shepherded Britain through decimalisation and entry to the Common Market; but his premiership was blighted by inflation, strikes, and the Troubles.
 In 1975, he was ousted by Margaret Thatcher; she thought him a homosexual, though it seems likely that he was asexual.
 He devoted his remaining years to undermining her.

 Wing Commander Roland Stanford Tuck (1916-87)

 Robert Roland Stanford Tuck, from Catford, was a merchant seaman before joining the RAF in 1935.
 As a pilot officer, he was thrown into the thick of the Battle of France.
 He proved a lethal fighter-pilot, racking up 29 confirmed kills, probably including the future Luftwaffe ace Marseille.
 There were also spills: he once bailed out over Tunbridge Wells, and another time had to glide his stricken plane back to the coast.
 He shot down a Heinkel 111 that jettisoned its bombs near an army camp; incredibly, the one man killed was his own brother-in-law.
 Though he won a string of medals, his war was over by January 1942 when flak brought him down near Boulogne.
 His life was spared because he had amused his captors with his accuracy in sending a shell straight down one of their gun barrels had amused his captors.
 After WW2, he ran a mushroom farm in Eastry.
-He retired to Sandwich, where he is buried with his wife Joyce.
+He retired to Sandwich, where he was buried with his wife.